Long Road Trip Guides

 Suggested stops

 Lunch – You don’t have good options for Lunch on this route.
 Sri Lakshmi or Vaishali in Ramnagar is a good bet.
 However, Molem would be a good place to eat something before you reach your hotel in Goa.
-Roshan and Mollem Karibu in Mollem is worth a visit.
+Roshan and Mollem Karibu in Mollem are worth a visit.

 Google Map – https://goo.gl/maps/9tu62YJVxk42